Dealing With Aggressive Behaviour in Young Children: Care Instructions

 All children have times when they are angry and defiant.
 Many children begin to express these emotions during their second year.
 It is a normal part of a child's urge to take charge of their life.
 However, your child may act out in ways that puzzle or frighten you.
 It can be very painful to see your child bullying other children or becoming violent.

-You can help your child learn to understand and control angry feelings.
+You can help your child learn to understand and manage angry feelings.
 Show your child the behaviour you want to see.
 Set firm, clear limits around what behaviour is okay.
 If you are consistent in your own behaviour, it will help your child understand how to behave with other people.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter P463 in the search box to learn more about "Dealing With Aggressive Behaviour in Young Children: Care Instructions."
+Enter P463 in the search box to learn more about "Dealing With Aggressive Behaviour in Young Children: Care Instructions".

-Current as of:
+Current as of: September 20, 2021

-& Kathleen Romito, MD - Family Medicine & Louis Pellegrino, MD - Developmental Pediatrics
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Louis Pellegrino MD - Developmental Pediatrics